Maiar0/CS340-CRUD/README.md

 # CS340-CRUD
-Create simple crud instructions for MongoDB
+Create CRUD instructions and Dashboard for MongoDB Data